Casino Royale (1967 film): Development

 The script was then completely re-written by Billy Wilder, and by the time the film reached production, only the idea that the name James Bond should be given to a number of other agents remained.
 This key plot device in the finished film, in the case of Hecht's version, occurs after the demise of the original James Bond (an event which happened prior to the beginning of his story) which, as Hecht's M puts it, "not only perpetuates his memory, but confuses the opposition."
 In addition to the credited writers, Woody Allen, Peter Sellers, Val Guest, Ben Hecht, Joseph Heller, Terry Southern and Wilder are all believed to have contributed to the screenplay to varying degrees.
 Feldman called it "a four ring circus".
-Sellers had hired Southern to write his dialogue (and not the rest of the script) to "outshine" Orson Welles and Allen.
+Sellers had hired Southern to write his dialogue (and not the rest of the script) to "upstage" Orson Welles and Allen.

 Casting

 Feldman approached Sean Connery to play Bond, but rejected Connery's offer to do the film for $1 million.
 Feldman originally intended to cast Terence Cooper as Bond and had him under personal contract for two years prior to production.
-Feldman had worked with Sellers on What's New Pussycat? and offered the actor a part as Bond.
+Feldman had worked with Sellers on What's New Pussycat?
+(1965) and offered the actor a part as Bond.
 Sellers originally turned him down saying he felt the image of Bond was "too fixed".
-Feldman persuaded Sellers to change his mind by asking the actor to instead play a "little man" who plays Bond.
-Jean-Paul Belmondo and George Raft received major billing, even though both only appear briefly.
-Both appear during the climactic brawl at the end, Raft flipping his trademark coin and promptly shooting himself dead with a backward-firing pistol, while Belmondo appears wearing a fake moustache as the French Foreign Legion officer who requires an English phrase book to translate "merde!" into "ooch!" during his fistfight.
+Feldman persuaded Sellers to change his mind by asking the actor to instead play a "little man", who plays Bond.
+Jean-Paul Belmondo and George Raft received major billing, even though both only appear briefly during the climactic brawl at the end, Raft flipping his trademark coin and promptly shooting himself dead with a backward-firing pistol, while Belmondo appears wearing a fake moustache as the French Foreign Legion officer who requires an English phrase book to translate "merde!" into "ooch!" during his fistfight.
 Raft's coin flip, which originally appeared in Scarface (1932), had been spoofed by Raft a few years earlier in Some Like It Hot (1959).

 At the Intercon science fiction convention held in Slough in 1978, David Prowse commented on his part, apparently his big-screen debut.
-He claimed that he was originally asked to play "Super Pooh", a giant Winnie-the-Pooh in a superhero costume who attacks Tremble during the Torture of The Mind sequence.
+He claimed that he was originally asked to play "Super Pooh", a giant Winnie-the-Pooh in a superhero costume who attacks Evelyn Tremble during the Torture of the Mind sequence.
 This idea, as with many others in the film's script, was rapidly dropped, and Prowse was re-cast as a Frankenstein-type monster for the closing scenes.
 The final sequence was principally directed by former actor/stuntman Richard Talmadge.